mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="VideoNode.RotateWithGesture" .boolean} *RotateWithGesture*
 : If the property is set to true, the the node can be rotated around its y-axis using a two finger rotation gesture.
 Clockwise increases the angle, and counter clockwise decreases the angle.
 Otherwise, the node's rotation cannot be changed with a rotation gesutre.

+{:id="VideoNode.Scale" .number} *Scale*
+: The scale of the node.
+This is used to multiply its sizing properties.
+Values less than zero will be treated as their absolute value.

 {:id="VideoNode.ShowShadow" .boolean} *ShowShadow*
 : Specifies whether the node should show a shadow when it is lit by Lights.